 Dr. Tony McMahon is a published novelist and journalist with a PhD from RMIT University.
 He has presented papers on David Foster Wallace at several conferences including Infinite Wallace in Paris, DFW15, and DFW16.
 In September of 2017 he will chair Australia’s first ever conference devoted to Wallace, OzWallace 2017.

-Rob Short is a PhD candidate at the University of Florida in 2017.
+Dr. Robert Short earned his PhD at the University of Florida in 2017.
 His dissertation is titled Big Books: Addiction and Recovery in the Novels of David Foster Wallace.
 His work on Wallace has appeared in Normal 2015: Selected Works from The Second Annual David Foster Wallace Conference and on the website for James Ponsoldt’s film The End of the Tour.